Takasu, Hokkaido: Climate

 From late November to mid-April, Takasu experiences a heavy snowfall, with depths reaching 1.3 metres.
-Mid-January to late February is the coldest period, with minimum temperatures reaching as low as -30 °C. Summer temperatures occasionally exceed 30 °C; however low humidity means that Takasu enjoys a mild and comfortable summer.
+Mid-January to late February is the coldest period, with minimum temperatures reaching as low as -30 °C. Summer temperatures occasionally exceed 30 °C; however, low humidity means that Takasu enjoys a mild and comfortable summer.

-Overall, Takasu experiences four distinct seasons; each possessing a unique characteristic.
-Winter brings a heavy blanket of powder snow; spring sees the bloom of cherry blossoms and sucklings sprout; summer provides a landscape filled with green, as harvest prospers; and the autumn brings the crisp red leaves of Japanese maple trees.
+Overall, Takasu experiences four distinct seasons.
+Winter brings a heavy blanket of powder snow; in fact, Takasu features the largest snow park in Japan.
+Spring sees the bloom of cherry blossoms and beach morning glory; summer provides a landscape filled with green, as harvest prospers; and the autumn brings the crisp red leaves of Japanese maple trees.

-Industry
+Demographics

+Per Japanese census data, the population of Takasu is as shown below.
+The town is in a long period of sustained population loss.

+History

+The area of Pippu was part of Matsumae Domain in the Edo period.
+In 1892, the area on the right bank of the Ishikari River in Kamikawa County, Ishikari Province, was made Takasu Village.
+In 1906, Pippu was separated from Takasu.
+On June 4, 1924, this Takasu Village was divided into three villages: Higashitakasu Village (currently Higashitakasu District of Asahikawa City), Takasu Village (currently Takasu Town), and Etanbetsu Village (currently Etanbetsu District of Asahikawa City).
+Takasu was elevated to town status in 1969.

+Government

+Takasu has a mayor-council form of government with a directly elected mayor and a unicameral town council of 12 members.
+Takasu, collectively with the other municipalities of Kawakami sub-prefecture, contributes three members to the Hokkaidō Prefectural Assembly.
+In terms of national politics, the town is part of the Hokkaidō 6th district of the lower house of the Diet of Japan.

+Economy

 With an abundance of fertile land, Takasu has developed an agricultural sector centred on rice growing.
 Rice accounts for 80 per cent of Takasu's total agricultural product.
 In recent years, Takasu has been one of the eminent producers of Hokkaido Hoshi no Yume and Kirara 397 rice in terms of quality and harvest.
 The next biggest industry in Takasu is the production of vegetables, particularly tomatoes.
 Takasu is the centre of production for a range of Ookami no momo brand tomato products, such as tomato juice and puree.
+It also ranks in the top 20 cucumber producers in Japan.

 Takasu is also home to one of Honda's "Proving Grounds".
 Honda tests new products to see how they stand up to the harsh winter conditions found in central Hokkaido.
 The other Honda development facility is found in Tochigi Prefecture.
 Honda not only test cars at the Takasu Proving Grounds, but bikes and snowblowers.